 I’ve been so happy with my Bluehost experience and cannot recommend them enough for bloggers who are just starting out.
 You can learn more about their plans and sign up here.

-Check for Availability, which you can do with the little widget below.
-Make sure you only register for a domain name that ends in .com!
+Just make sure that you only register for a domain name that ends in .com.
+More credible.

 4. Connect Your Web Hosting With WordPress.org